risk-first/website/docs/practices/External-Relations/Analysis.md

      reason: "Analysis is the process of doing work to build a better Internal Model."
    - tag: Lock-In Risk
      reason: "Analysis can identify dependencies where Lock-In Risk is high."
+   - tag: Operational Risk
+     reason: "Analysis is important to identify threats to an operation from its environment."
   attendant:
    - tag: Schedule Risk
      reason: "Can be time-consuming, potentially delaying the start of development."